Set Up Rbenv Revisited

 When it comes to Ruby, there are three major package managers to consider.

-RVM - When I first started learning Ruby almost two years ago, and set up my MacBook Pro, I started with RVM.
+RVM - When I first started learning Ruby almost two years ago and set up my MacBook Pro, I used RVM.
 It worked fine, and I had no real issues.
-However, it seemed heavy, computer resource wise.
+However, it seemed heavy in terms of computer resources.

-ASDF - this is a different package manager as it is language agnostic.
-You can install a plugin for the respect language (i.e. Ruby, nodejs, etc.).
+ASDF - this is a different package manager because it is language-agnostic.
+You can install a plugin for the respective language (e.g., Ruby, Node.js).

 RBENV - this is my preference, and the focus of this article.
-A major pull of rbenv for me is that it's lighter, and by that I mean that it doesn't have to throw as many hooks into your computer system as rvm, although there is some load to the terminal.
-This is the exact same reason I prefer N to manage Node versus NVM, because there is ZERO terminal load.
+A major pull rbenv for me is that it's lighter, and by that I mean that it doesn't have to throw as many hooks into your computer system as does rvm, although there is some load to the terminal.
+This is why I N to manage Node versus NVM there is ZERO terminal load.
 This may be the source of another article.

 Enter the Clones

 So, Homebrew offers a rbenv package install, and Ubuntu does as well.
-I have used both, but I prefer to have more control, so I just clone the repositories.
-To set up RBENV there is the default way:
+I have used both, but I prefer to have more control, so I clone the repositories.
+To set up RBENV, there is a default way:

-There is thankfully an easier install script.
+Thankfully, there is an easier install script.
 This script installs or updates rbenv on your system.
 If Homebrew is detected, installation will proceed using brew install/upgrade.
 Otherwise, rbenv is installed under ~/.rbenv.
 Additionally, ruby-build is also installed if rbenv install is not already available.
-After the installation, a separate rbenv-doctor script is run to verify the success of the installation and to detect common issues.
+After the installation, a separate rbenv-doctor A script is run to verify the installation's success and detect common issues.

 # with curl